juliachelsie/Guess-the-number/README.md

 ## Features

+### Entering a name

+- The computer will ask the user to enter a name, then greets the user by that name and the game starts.

 ### User guessing the number

 - The computer asks the user to guess a number between 1 and 100